pattames/rubberDuck/readMe.txt

-This is the Ruber Duck project.
+This is the Rubber Duck project.